michalCapo/libro/PRODUCT.md

 ## Product Purpose

 Libro is a Go and Electron desktop workspace for CLI coding agents.
-The main area runs Codex, Pi, Claude, or another CLI in a native terminal.
+The main area runs Codex, Pi, Claude, OpenCode, or another CLI in a native terminal.
 Projects retain their running apps when the user switches context.

 ## Capabilities and Constraints